How TheraSpecs Work

 We’re on a mission to truly help people, so we’ve rooted our efforts in science.
-Visit the Backed by Research section of the Details page to find articles that delve into the effects of lighting as well as independent studies that have verified the benefits of the tint we use in every pair of TheraSpecs.
+Visit the Backed by Research section of the “Why TheraSpecs” page to find articles that delve into the effects of lighting as well as independent studies that have verified the benefits of the tint we use in every pair of TheraSpecs.

 Are TheraSpecs polarized?

-Indoor TheraSpecs are not polarized because polarization makes viewing LCD screens difficult or impossible.
+Indoor TheraSpecs are not polarized because polarization makes viewing most screens difficult or impossible.
 In addition, polarization further darkens lenses which would make them too dark for wearing indoors.
 The effect would be like wearing sunglasses indoors, which can lead to chronic dark adaptation.

 Are TheraSpecs UV blocking?